 Kingsborough's Nursing Department uses ATI Nursing Education tutorials, testing and remediation each semester.
+Students are required to purchase ATI for their specific course(s)

-Active participation in ATI assignments and testing is a requirement of all courses and will account for 10% of the course grade.
+each semester.
+Active participation in ATI assignments and testing is a requirement of all courses and will account for 10% of the course grade with the exception of NUR 1800 which will be 6% of the grade.
 Failure to take the proctored exam as scheduled will result in a grade of incomplete and will prevent progression in the program.
 Additionally, at the end of the final semester, all graduating students are required to take an RN Comprehensive Predictor exam.
 Nursing faculty endorse the use of these tests as important tools for successful preparation for the NCLEX -RN exam.